Tok3n/OpenTok3n/README.md

 Configuration
 -

+Fist you need to have an integration with [Tok3n][4].
+For you to have the API Keys that are going to syncronize the end user smartphones with your integration.
+(The tok3n platform provides the high entropy random number generators for the integration user keys)

-To configure OpenTok3n you can do it in three ways.
+To configure OpenTok3n you can do it in three ways:

 * Provide a configuration file to the server at run.
 * Provide the parameters via the " - " sintax to the server at run.
 * Runing the server and perform an interactive configuration.

 You can always run _OpenTok3n --help_ to remember this detils Now you can run the command  to view the parameters that OpenTok3n acept